material-components/material-components-web/packages/mdc-icon-button/README.md

 #### Icon Button Toggle States

 Note the use of `data-toggle-*` properties in the above examples.
-When an MDCIconToggleButton instance is toggled, it looks at these data attributes to determine how to update the element.
-This is what allows MDCIconToggleButton to be so flexible.
-The `data-toggle-on-*` properties will be used when the is MDCIconToggleButton is toggled on, and vice versa for `data-toggle-off-*`.
+When an MDCIconButtonToggle instance is toggled, it looks at these data attributes to determine how to update the element.
+This is what allows MDCIconButtonToggle to be so flexible.
+The `data-toggle-on-*` properties will be used when the is MDCIconButtonToggle is toggled on, and vice versa for `data-toggle-off-*`.

 Attribute | Description
 --- | ---